Checking out a previous version¶

 checkout command updates the HEAD

-reference, which will now point to the commit from where the data to update the working tree was taken.
+reference, which will point to the commit from which the data in the working tree was taken.

-To go back to the most recent state, where you were before checking out the previous version, you have to checkout the latest commit on the current branch.
+To go back to the most recent state, where you were before checking out the previous version, you must checkout the latest commit on the current branch.
 Notice that

 HEAD reference to the corresponding commit.